nbarbettini/little-aspnetcore-book/chapters/mvc-basics/create-controller.md

 Action methods can return views, JSON data, or HTTP status codes like `200 OK` or `404 Not Found`.
 The `IActionResult` return type gives you the flexibility to return any of these from the action.

 It's a best practice to keep controllers as lightweight as possible.
-In this case, the controller should only be responsible for getting the to-do items from the database, and sending the view back to the user's browser (along with a model containing the items pulled from the database).
+In this case, the controller should only be responsible for getting the to-do items from the database, putting those items into a model the view can understand, and sending the view back to the user's browser.

 Before you can write the rest of the controller code, you need to create a model and a view.